 Prostate-specific antigen (PSA) blood test to screen for prostate cancer

-The choice of a treatment is based on the severity of your symptoms, the extent to which they affect your daily life, and the presence of any other medical conditions.
-Treatment options include "watchful waiting," lifestyle changes, medications, or surgery.
+Your treatment options will be based on the severity of your symptoms and the presence of any other medical conditions.

 Arizona Urology Specialists — Locations